DanielLiu1123/classpath-replacer/README.md

 - `ADD`：

-  Add dependencies, `@Action(verb = ADD, value = "org.springframework.boot:spring-boot:3.0.0")` will
-  add `spring-boot:3.0.0` and **its transitive dependencies** to the classpath.
+  Add dependencies, add dependencies if not exist, otherwise replace the existing dependency with the specified version. `@Action(verb = ADD, value = "org.springframework.boot:spring-boot:3.0.0")` will add `spring-boot:3.0.0` and **its transitive dependencies** to the classpath.

 - `EXCLUDE`：

-  Exclude dependencies, value supports jar package name and maven coordinate
+  Exclude dependencies, value supports jar package name and maven coordinate.

   `@Action(verb = ADD, value = "spring-boot-3.0.0.jar")`, this will exclude `spring-boot-3.0.0.jar` from the
   classpath, **but not include its transitive dependencies.** Support wildcard matching, such